 Please contact us if you’re interested in attending an event.
 Details may be subject to change.

-Hinsdale Elementary School 1- 5 grade students will meet with Natalie Kinsey-Warnock for six days to work on family genealogy, story telling, and community history.
+Bridgewater Hebron Village School students will meet with Natalie Kinsey-Warnock for six days to work on family genealogy, story telling, and community history.
 There will be a culminating activity.

-Sy Montgomery will visit all the Franklin Elementary School students to tell stories and discuss her books.
+John Churchman will visit all the Barton Academy and Graded School students to tell stories and discuss his books.
 The school and public librarians will introduce students to their new collections.
 The grant provides $1000 worth of books to both the school and public libraries.
-She will do two programs in the afternoon.
+He and Laddie will visit the preschool before lunch and do two school presentations after lunch.